 - Have the wedding certificate signed by the best man and maid of honor.

-- Switch engagement ring to index finger on right hand.
+- Switch engagement ring to right hand/finger.

 - Exchange any presents with soon-to-be-spouse.